Spatialized trees and forest stands metrics with BIOMASS

 to change the plot title :

-plot_to_change <- check_plot_trust_GPS$plotDesign
+plot_to_change <- check_plot_trust_GPS$plot_design

 plot_to_change

-treeGPSCoord <- as.data.frame( proj4::project(check_plot_trust_GPS$treeProjCoord, proj = check_plot_trust_GPS$codeUTM, inverse = TRUE) )
+tree_GPS_coord <- as.data.frame( proj4::project(check_plot_trust_GPS$tree_proj_coord, proj = check_plot_trust_GPS$UTM_code, inverse = TRUE) )

 Dividing plots